-• Complete the Cultural Diversity Program, with two courses, one in Global Diversity and one in Domestic Diversity students for a more global world and a more diverse America.
+• Complete the Cultural Diversity Program, with two courses, one in Global Diversity and one in Domestic Diversity

+The Lycoming College Cultural Diversity requirement confirms the College's commitment to celebrating the human differences implicit in a liberal arts education.
+It helps to prepare students for a more global world and a more diverse America.
 In order to qualify as a course which satisfies the requirement in cultural diversity, the course must deal substantially, primarily, or exclusively with cultural diversity, in such a way as to provide students with cultural perspectives (either historical or contemporary) other than the predominant Anglo-American one in the US.